 Allow me to explain.

 The marketing message from Apple is even easier to share.
 When someone is using one of their products in public, there’s a highly visible Apple logo pointing at everyone who can see them.
 Until recently, the Apple logo on MacBook Pro and MacBook Air models was illuminated on the lid.
-Today, those logo’s are (like those on iPhones) highly polished mirrors.
+Today, those logos are highly polished mirrors.
+Both work extremely well.